 The Fuson hypothesis explains that pyramids and other important buildings in Mesoamerica were oriented by a lodestone compass, i.e. not with respect to the astronomical north.
 The direction to the magnetic pole is changing with time relatively rapidly.
 If a pyramid is oriented by a compass, then its age and orientation should correlate.
-To test the hypothesis, we need to reconstruct behavior of paleomagnetic declination for given place and time.
+To test the hypothesis, we need to reconstruct behavior of paleomagnetic declination for a given place and time.
 Our research, including our own measurements in situ supported this hypothesis for Mesoamerica (Klokočník et al. 2007).
-Recently, we have extended our investigation to China (Charvátová et al. 2011) and here we summarize our newest results which amend previous ones.
+Recently, we have extended our investigation to China (Charvátová et al. 2011), and here we summarize our newest results which amend previous ones.

 In China, as in many other countries over the world, pyramids exist.
-Pyramidal shape of majority of the burial mounds is evident from satellite and airplane images (Google Earth).
+Pyramidal shape of the majority of the burial mounds is evident from satellite and airplane images (Google Earth).
 It sounds self-evident that we speak about the pyramids but it was not so obvious in the past because in the past Chinese authorities refused the existence of pyramids for a long time and free entry to the area with them was strictly forbidden for foreigners.

 Covers (the upper part) of Chinese pyramids were made mostly from packing soil (clay).
 Inside, the tomb and mausoleum is from better, durable materials.

-Horizontal (but nor vertical) size of Chinese pyramids is well comparable with that of pyramids in other countries.
+Horizontal (but not vertical) size of Chinese pyramids is well comparable with that of pyramids in other countries.

 There are about 100 pyramids around Xi´an (province Shaanxi).
-The pyramid of the first Chinese emperor Qin Shihuang (di) has roughly rectangular ground floor plan with sides about 350 m long (in a contrast to about 220 m for Egyptian Cheops pyramid).
+The pyramid of the first Chinese emperor Qin Shihuang (di) has a roughly rectangular ground floor plan with sides about 350 m long (in a contrast to about 220 m for Egyptian Cheops pyramid).
 The Qin’s pyramid is thus the largest known pyramid in the world (horizontally).

-The pyramids are inseparable part of much larger complexes (tombs, pavilions, walls, gardens, sacred paths, statues, water equipment, etc.) built for life after death of important persons (like emperors and people around them).
+The pyramids are inseparable parts of much larger complexes (tombs, pavilions, walls, gardens, sacred paths, statues, water equipment, etc.) built for life after death of important persons (like emperors and people around them).

-Selection of place for these objects and their orientation with respect to south (east) is not arbitrary but is dictated by strict rules (feng-shui).
+Selection of a place for these objects and their orientation with respect to south (east) is not arbitrary but is dictated by strict rules (feng-shui).

-The pyramids appear usually in groups; the largest is for the emperor, others for his wife(s), concubine(s), relatives and persons important for state.
+The pyramids usually appear in groups; the largest is for the emperor, others for his wife(s), concubine(s), relatives, and persons important for the state.

-The fact that pyramids in a group (cluster) belongs together (their unity and appurtenance) is expressed by their joint orientation with respect to the cardinal south-north direction, which is the same for all pyramids in the given cluster and is dictated by orientation of the main pyramid in the group.
-Also roads and fields bear this orientation (and it must be so for a very long time), up to some distance from the central pyramid, where the “effective zone” of another central pyramid from another group can be detected.
+The fact that pyramids in a group (cluster) belong together (their unity and appurtenance) is expressed by their joint orientation with respect to the cardinal south-north direction, which is the same for all pyramids in the given cluster and is dictated by orientation of the main pyramid in the group.
+Also, roads and fields bear this orientation (and it must be so for a very long time), up to some distance from the central pyramid, where the “effective zone” of another central pyramid from another group can be detected.
 Feng-shui and pyramids thus contribute to special design of Chinese landscape.

 To perform feng-shui, a magnetic compass is needed.
 It is known in China probably since time immemorial, minimum since the West Han dynasty (~200 BC).

-“Orientation by a compass” means that a wall/rim of an object is oriented by means of instrument called compass; it is not thus directed to the astronomical pole (pole of Earth’s rotation), but with respect to the local magnetic lines of force.
+“Orientation by a compass” means that a wall/rim of an object is oriented by means of an instrument called compass; it is not thus directed to the astronomical pole (pole of Earth’s rotation), but with respect to the local magnetic lines of force.
 The magnetic field is changing significantly and quickly (erratically) in comparison with the gravity field parameters, and in turn, the orientation by a compass depends on time.